sivakumar-g-liaison/alloy-conveyor-server/README.md

 To run
 ----
-* setenv.sh (setenv.bat) - will bootstrap build dependencies via curl (HTTP GET) and install them.
+* setenv (setenv.cmd) - will bootstrap build dependencies via curl (HTTP GET) and install them.
     * very useful for Jenkins integration
     * creates a local environment gradle.properties from a template
     * needs some work to NOT automatically install dependencies without asking

-* do.sh (do.bat)        - will execute setenv.sh (setenv.bat) and then the specified command line in a sub-process.
+* do (do.cmd)        - will execute setenv (setenv.cmd) and then the specified command line in a sub-process.

 ## Keeping Up With Change